-31A.-(1) The Returning Officer may direct -

-- (a) that the votes cast at any polling station or stations in Singapore be counted at such time and counting place (which may or may not be a polling station) as he may specify; and - (b) where more than one counting place is specified under paragraph (a), that the total number of votes given to each candidate at the poll be ascertained at such other time and place (referred to in this Act as the principal counting place) as he may specify.
+- 31A.-(1) The Returning Officer may direct - (a) that the votes cast at any polling station or stations in Singapore be counted at such time and counting place (which may or may not be a polling station) as he may specify; and

+(b) where more than one counting place is specified under paragraph (a), that the total number of votes given to each candidate at the poll be ascertained at such other time and place (referred to in this Act as the principal counting place) as he may specify.
-(1A) The votes cast at all overseas polling stations shall be counted at such place or places in Singapore as the Returning Officer directs.
-[19/2001]

-(2) The Returning Officer shall give notice in writing of his direction under subsection (1) or (1A) to each candidate or his principal election agent not less than 2 clear days before polling day.
-[12/93; 18/99; 19/2001]
+- (1A) The votes cast at all overseas polling stations shall be counted at such place or places in Singapore as the Returning Officer directs. - (2) The Returning Officer must cause notice of every direction issued under subsections (1) and (1A) to be published in the Gazette at least 2 clear days before polling day.

-(3) Where polling at all polling stations established for the purposes of a poll is postponed under section 36C, the conduct of the counting of votes cast for the election shall stand postponed until such other time as the Returning Officer, by notice in writing to each candidate or his principal election agent, shall specify.
+(3) Where polling at all polling stations established for the purposes of a poll is postponed under section 36C, the conduct of the counting of votes cast for the election shall stand postponed until such other time as the Returning Officer, by notice in the Gazette, shall specify.

-(4) Where polling at any polling station established for the purposes of a poll is temporarily suspended, adjourned and postponed or abandoned and re-started under section 36C, the conduct of the count in respect of votes cast at the other polling stations which are specified in the direction under this section to be counted at the same counting place as votes cast at the first-mentioned polling station shall, even though the poll at the other polling stations has closed, stand postponed until such other time as the Returning Officer, by notice in writing to each candidate or his principal election agent, shall specify.
+(4) Where polling at any polling station established for the purposes of a poll is temporarily suspended, adjourned and postponed or abandoned and re-started under section 36C, the conduct of the count in respect of votes cast at the other polling stations which are specified in the direction under this section to be counted at the same counting place as votes cast at the first-mentioned polling station shall, even though the poll at the other polling stations has closed, stand postponed until such other time as the Returning Officer, by notice in the Gazette, shall specify.